saadpocalypse/saadpocalypse.github.io/README.md

 I also added some JavaScript elements to the portfolio. <br>
 The script I added is for darkmode on some of the pages. <br>
-However, I did not use cookies to store the sessions so the state is not carried onto the next page or across page reloads.
+However, I did not use cookies to store the sessions so the state is not carried onto the next page or across page reloads. <br>
+Dark mode NOT working properly on Safari